 Yes.

-Almost every day of summer I make a gallon of iced tea.
+Almost every day of summer, I make a gallon of iced tea every day.

-What I do is I put twelve bags in my one-gallon pickle jar, and I put it in the sun for my mom made tea that way, sun tea.
+What I do is I put 12 bags in my one-gallon pickle jar and I put it in the sun for my mom made tea that way, sun tea.

-Put a bunch of tea bags in a big jar of water, put it outside for several hours.
+Put a bunch of tea bags in a big jar of water, put it out inside for several hours.

 My kids love my tea, Rush.

-They said and they were right that I made the best iced tea, period.
+They said, and they were right, I made the best iced tea, period.

 My tea was better than anything that came out of a bottle or a can until a couple of summers ago.